copreus/kagi-glassmorphism-theme/README.md

 ## Acknowledgments

 This theme is a respectful adaptation of [pdanzma's Kagi CSS theme](https://github.com/pdanzma/kagi-css).
-While i've made modifications to address certain issues, I strive to maintain the original's beautiful design philosophy and user experience.